About WARM Mentors

 The WARM Mentor Program is a supportive resource that pairs emerging artists and professional women artists for a period of two years.

-The Mentor Program was founded to ensure that women are full participants in the development of the visual arts and culture in their communities and society.
-This program responds to unique challenges faced by women artists, such as balancing professional life with family and community responsibilities; redressing women artists’ historic under-representation in the public eye by promoting strong female artist role models; supporting diversity in artistic expressions by women; and establishing financially viable careers.
+The WARM Mentor Program was founded to ensure that women are full participants in the development of the visual arts and culture in their communities and society.
+This program responds to unique challenges women artists face, such as balancing professional life with family and community responsibilities; redressing women artists’ historic under-representation in the public eye by promoting strong female artist role models; supporting diversity in artistic expressions by women; and establishing financially viable careers.